-Design an Intervention to Solve a Societal/Managerial Problem: The Final Project allows students to apply the behavioral concepts they learned to a societal/managerial setting of interest.
-The professor will introduce and provide context for a broad problem area.
-Groups (3-4 students) will identify a specific problem within that space and develop a behavioral intervention to solve that problem.
-A central part of this project is to develop an argument for why their proposal should be implemented by the relevant stakeholders.
-Groups must research their specific setting (within the broader problem area) in detail, define the problem to be addressed, describe their proposed intervention, provide a brief review of past research that gave rise to the proposed intervention, and describe the methods that are proposed for evaluating the effectiveness of the intervention.
+Design an Intervention to Solve a Managerial Problem: The Final Project allows students to apply the behavioral concepts they learned to a managerial setting of interest (chosen by the students).
+Groups (3-4 students) will develop a behavioral intervention to solve a managerial problem at a particular organization.
+A central part of this project is to develop an argument for why their proposal should be implemented by the organization in question.
+Groups must research their managerial setting in detail, define the problem to be addressed, describe their proposed intervention, provide a brief review of past research that gave rise to the proposed intervention, and describe the methods that are proposed for evaluating the effectiveness of the intervention.

-For example, a specific problem of interest within the general problem area of sustainability might be to address excessive paper use by employees in a specific company.
-A behavioral intervention to address the problem might involve mailings to workers emphasizing the importance of reducing paper consumption and comparing their amount of printing to their peers.
-In this example, the group would put together a compelling proposal designed to convince management at the company that they should implement the proposed intervention and detailing both how to deploy it and how to measure its effectiveness.
+For example, a managerial problem of interest might be high rates of worker absenteeism in a specific US manufacturing facility.
+A behavioral intervention to address the problem might involve mailings to workers emphasizing low absenteeism rates among their peers.
+In this example, the group would put together a compelling proposal designed to convince management at the manufacturing company that they should implement the proposed intervention and detailing both how to deploy it and how to measure its effectiveness.

-- PRELIMINARY GROUP SELECTION (March 10th): Sign-up online with the group you propose to work with on your final project by March 10th. - MEETING WITH INSTRUCTOR (March 10th March 24th): Prior to submitting the project proposal assignment each group should schedule a meeting with the instructor to talk through several ideas and choose the best one to work on. - PROPOSAL (Due March 24th): Submit a 1-page, single-spaced summary of the planned project.
-The instructor will provide additional feedback on these project proposals. - PRESENTATIONS (April 16th/21st): Each group will have between 10 and 20 minutes (depending on the final number of groups) to present their project to the class.
-Feedback from the class and the instructor will help the students further improve their paper in advance of the final paper submission. - PAPERS (Due April 28th): Each group must submit a 10 page, double-spaced paper on their project.
-The paper should describe the specific setting, define the problem, give a detailed proposal of the behavioral intervention, briefly summarize the relevant research supporting the intervention, and identify a means for evaluating the efficacy of the intervention.
+- PRELIMINARY GROUP SELECTION (March 28th): Sign-up online with the group you propose to work with on your final project by March 28th. - MEETING WITH INSTRUCTOR (March 28th -April 4th): Prior to submitting this assignment each group should schedule a meeting with the instructor to talk through several ideas and choose the best one to work on. - PROPOSAL (Due April 10th): Submit a 1-page, single-spaced summary of the planned project.
+The instructor will provide additional feedback on these project proposals. - PRESENTATIONS (April 23rd): Each group will have between 10 and 20 minutes (depending on the final number of groups) to present their project to the class. - PAPERS (Due April 29th): Each group must submit a 10 page, double-spaced paper on their project.
+The paper should describe the managerial setting, define the problem, give a detailed proposal of the behavioral intervention, briefly summarize the relevant research supporting the intervention, and identify a means for evaluating the efficacy of the intervention.